chaychan/BottomBarLayout/README-en.md

 #### Set prompt point background

 	 app:notifyPointBg="@drawable/shape_notify_point"

+#### Set the name of lottie file

+	app:lottieJson="home.json"

+"home.json" is stored in the assets directory.
+To set Lottie's width and height, use the iconWidth and iconHeight attributes

 Well, here's the introduction of BottomBarLayout stop here, the reason for the package this control is mainly for the convenience of development, hope to help more people, if you have any ideas or comments may wish to put forward to me, I will continue to improve BottomBarLayout of.